-Zero injuries is the dream of every Health & Safety Manager, but how can your protective workwear contribute to the strong safety culture that will help get you there?
-In this blog we zoom in on 8 concrete ways you can protect workers from hazards by motivating them to wear their protective clothing correctly — and minimize the number of injuries on your watch.
+Every Health and Safety Manager aims for zero injuries, but how can your protective workwear contribute to the strong safety culture that will help you reach that goal?
+In this blog, we will focus on eight concrete ways to protect employees from potential risks by motivating them to correctly wear their protective clothing — and so reduce the number of injuries on your watch.

 #1.
-Show that safety is in everyone’s interest
+Show that safety is in everyone's best interests.

-If an operator hasn’t properly closed his overall and becomes injured, there’s much more at stake in the bigger picture.
-An accident doesn’t just cause physical harm to one individual — it can represent a financial injury to the whole company, not to mention the impact on your reputation, employer branding (ability to attract new hires), and future business opportunities.
-That’s why everyone at your company should be invested in safety, no matter the team or department.
+If an operator is injured because he did not properly close his overall, there's much more at stake.
+An accident does not only cause physical harm to a person; it can also cause financial harm to the entire company, not to mention the impact on your reputation, employer branding (ability to attract new hires), and future business opportunities.
+That is why, regardless of team or department, everyone in your company should be investing in safety.

 #2.
 Be transparent about accident numbers

 The more specific you can get, the more real safety becomes.
-This is why some companies openly post the number of accident-free days for everyone to see outside their facilities, before you even enter through the security gate.
-Create an incentive for workers to wear their protective clothing correctly by tapping into company pride, and don’t forget to celebrate your wins!
-Visible goals will always be more motivating.
+This is why some businesses openly display the number of accident-free days outside their facilities before you even enter through the security gate.
+Create an incentive for workers to correctly wear their protective clothing by leveraging company pride, and don't forget to celebrate your successes!
+Visible objectives are always more motivating.

 #3.
 Build an emotional commitment

 With an emotional focus on safety, you can assist your employees in discovering their self-motivation.
 For example, remind your employees each morning to promise their families that they will return home safely that night.
 Wearing their protective clothing correctly allows them to keep their promise to their loved ones.